msussek/sodamat/SodaMat/README_en.md

 ### Assembly of the parts __04_2x_Tastergehäuse_Frontplatte__ and __05_2x_Tastergehäuse_Montagerahmen__

-- Clip the two parts together and hold them to the front of the case (Ikea Samla box) so that the top is flush with the top rebate of the case and the inside is flush with part __01_beverage nozzle_with_6_tube feedthroughs
+- Clip the two parts together and hold them to the front of the case (Ikea Samla box) so that the top is flush with the top rebate of the case and the inside is flush with part __01_Getränkedüse_mit_6_Schlauchdurchführungen__
 - Mark the 2 holes for screw fixing and the 3 holes of the buttons on the housing
 - Drill through the housing at the 2 marked screw fixing points with the 3.5 mm drill bit
 - Drill through the housing at the 3 marked points of the probe with the 10 mm drill bit
 - 3 Insert the button through the holes in __05_2x_Tastergehäuse_Montagerahmen__ and through the drilled holes in the housing and tighten with the union nut on the inside of the housing
 - Mount the __05_2x_Tastergehäuse_Montagerahmen__ on the front of the housing with 2 M3 x 10 mm countersunk screws
-- Print out beverage labels, cut them to size and insert them into __05_2x_button housing_mounting frame
+- Print out beverage labels, cut them to size and insert them into __05_2x_Tastergehäuse_Montagerahmen__
 - Clip on __04_2x_Tastergehäuse_Frontplatte__
 - Proceed in the same way with the pushbutton control panel on the other side of the housing